maldun/aster-mode/README.md

 Mode:

-Extract aster-mode.el it to a folder and add the line
+Extract aster-mode.el it to a folder and add the lines

+(setq asterDir "/opt/aster") ;; Dir to aster.
+Change if necessary!
 (load "/dir/to/folder/aster-mode")

 to your ~/.emacs